DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/02Workspace/folders.md

 # Create/delete folder

-Folders have permission mapping capabilities, which can map the permissions of users/user groups in this folder to subfolders, workspaces and resources under it.
+Folders have permission mapping capabilities, which can map the permissions of users/groups in this folder to subfolders, workspaces and resources under it.

 Follow the steps below to create a folder.